Bhagyashree-2006/Bhagyashree-2006/README.md

 <br/>
 ---
 🙋‍♀️ **About me **
-I'm a passionate Fullstack Developer who loves turning ideas into elegant, functional web experiences.
+I'm a passionate Web Developer who loves turning ideas into elegant, functional web experiences.
 Whether it's crafting pixel-perfect UIs or building robust backends, I'm all in — coffee in hand ☕ and keyboard at the ready.
 Beyond code, I'm also sharing my journey on Instagram — because learning is better when shared! 📸 🔭 Currently building full-stack projects and leveling up every day 🎨 I believe great design and great code go hand in hand